c0rekt/excel_to_csv/README.md

 Purpose

-The purpose of this program is to convert Excel extension files to CSV format.
+-The purpose of this program is to convert Excel extension files to CSV format.

 Syntax